totalopenstation/totalopenstation/docs/contributing/modules/main.rst

 -------------------

 There are hundreds of survey data formats out there.
-One by one, we will get them added into |tops|.
+One by one, we will get them added into Total Open Station.
 Here's a general process that defines some minimum requirements when implementing new formats as input or output.